-Coming up with questions is the most difficult part of recording a podcast interview.
-It can feel like you need to be an experienced journalist or interviewer to know what kinds of things to ask, but any good question will work as long as it helps get your guest talking.
-Here are some tips on how you can come up with solid questions for your next interview.
+The most difficult aspect of recording a podcast interview is coming up with questions.
+It may appear that you must be an experienced journalist or interviewer to know what questions to ask, but any good question will suffice as long as it gets your guest talking.
+Here are some pointers to help you come up with good questions for your next interview.

 Follow the arc of your guest’s story.

 Think about what you want your podcast to be about.
 What is the arc of your guest’s story?
 What does that journey look like?
 Where did they start and where did they end up?
 How did the journey change them?

 It can be beneficial to think through these questions before asking anything else, because it can be difficult to ask meaningful questions that will help them tell their story if you don't know where they are coming from or how far they have come in their life (or business).